 On November 23, 2004, Sean Patrick Monette-Shaw filed a petition for a writ of mandamus in San Francisco Superior Court.
 Mr. Monette-Shaw's petition sought the return of the Tobacco Revenues transferred pursuant to Ordinance 191-03, as well as a court order requiring the City to build a 1,200-bed long-term care facility to replace Laguna Honda Hospital.
 On April 4, 2005, the Superior Court denied Mr. Monette-Shaw's petition for a writ of mandate with prejudice, and entered a judgment for the City.
-On May 3, 2005 Mr. Monette-Shaw filed an appeal of the Superior Court's decision with the California Court of Appeal The City Attorney will continue to vigorously defend this lawsuit, and the City does not believe that the lawsuit will adversely impact the security for or validity of the Bonds.
+On May 3, 2005, Mr. Monette-Shaw filed an appeal of the Superior Court's decision with the California Court of Appeal.
+Mr. Monette-Shaw filed his opening brief in the appeal on July 27, 2005.
+The City anticipates filing its opposition brief in early September 2005.